-Cohen Milstein Sellers & Toll PLLC represents court-appointed Lead Plaintiffs, the New York State Common Retirement Fund and the New York City Pension Funds, in a derivative action against certain officers and directors of Wynn Resorts, Ltd., including: former CEO and Chairman of the Board, Stephen A. Wynn; Secretary and General Counsel, Kimmarie Sinatra; and board members John J. Hagenbuch, Dr. Ray R. Irani, Jay L. Johnson, Robert J. Miller, Patricia Mulroy, Clark T. Randt, Jr., Alvin V. Shoemaker, J. Edward Virtue, and D. Boone Wayson (“Defendants”), arising out of allegations that Steve Wynn engaged in a longstanding pattern of sexually harassing and assaulting Wynn employees on Company property.
+Cohen Milstein Sellers & Toll PLLC represents the New York State Common Retirement Fund and the New York City Pension Funds, as court-appointed Lead Plaintiffs, in a derivative action against certain officers and directors of Wynn Resorts, Ltd., including: former CEO and Chairman of the Board, Stephen A. Wynn; Secretary and General Counsel, Kimmarie Sinatra, and Matt Maddox; and board members John J. Hagenbuch, Dr. Ray R. Irani, Jay L. Johnson, Robert J. Miller, Patricia Mulroy, Clark T. Randt, Jr., Alvin V. Shoemaker, J. Edward Virtue, and D. Boone Wayson (“Defendants”), arising out of allegations that Steve Wynn engaged in a longstanding pattern of sexually harassing and assaulting Wynn employees on Company property.

-On June 25, 2018, Defendants moved to dismiss Lead Plaintiffs’ complaint.
-On September 6, 2018, the Court denied that motion, finding that it would be “futile” to make a demand on the Wynn Board.
-The Court’s decision is precedent-setting, as it marks the first time any shareholder derivative suit has survived demand futility due to a board of directors’ failure to act in the face of allegations of sexual harassment by a company officer.
-In denying Defendants’ Motion to Dismiss, Nevada State Court Judge Timothy Williams found that the allegations in the Amended Complaint “are sufficient to plead that the Board had actual knowledge of serious allegations that Steve Wynn was violating the law.
+This case is also significant because of precedent-setting decisions made by the Court, during the course of litigation.
+For instance, it marks the first time any shareholder derivative suit has survived “demand futility” due to a board of directors’ failure to act in the face of allegations of sexual harassment by a company officer.
+In denying Defendants’ Motion to Dismiss on September 6, 2018, Nevada State Court Judge Timothy Williams found that the allegations in the Amended Complaint “are sufficient to plead that the Board had actual knowledge of serious allegations that Steve Wynn was violating the law.
 As a result, demand is futile since the Board faces a substantial likelihood of liability for its knowing and conscious inaction.”

 The lawsuit, filed on February 22, 2018 on behalf of the New York State Common Retirement Fund and the New York City Pension Funds, is based on the officers and directors’ failure to hold Mr. Wynn accountable for his longstanding pattern of sexual abuse and harassment of Company employees.
 The lawsuit seeks to preserve stockholder value in Wynn Resorts, Ltd. by, among other things, strengthening procedures for responding to claims of harassment and creating stronger governance and risk management controls at the Board level.